 2. Probiotic protein powder

-When you up your intake of increase of protein, fiber, probiotics and living, fermented foods you can start to curb cravings and sugar intake.
-Find a protein powder that delivers protein, probiotics, prebiotic soluble fiber and digestive enzymes in an easily mixable form that helps balance the good and bad bacteria in our digestive tract.
+When you up your intake of protein, fiber, probiotics, and living, fermented foods, you can start to curb cravings and sugar intake.
+Find a protein powder that delivers not only protein but also probiotics, prebiotic soluble fiber, and digestive enzymes in an easily mixable form that helps balance the good and bad bacteria in the digestive tract.

 Try this recipe: